Read time: 4 minutes

 Beef brisket packs a whopping 26 grams of protein per 100-gram serving, which comes out to more than half of the recommended daily intake of protein for adults.
 This makes beef brisket a great choice for people looking to consume more protein, one of the three essential macronutrients found in a balanced diet.

-Not only is beef brisket high in protein, it contains other essential nutrients and minerals with outstanding health benefits.
-Beef brisket contains iron, a mineral crucial for the production of hemoglobin, which carries oxygen to our cells.
-Iron helps us maintain energy levels and supports a healthy immune system.
+Not only is beef brisket high in protein, it contains other essential nutrients and minerals that can benefit your health.
+Beef brisket is full of iron, a mineral crucial for the production of hemoglobin, which carries oxygen to our cells.
+Iron helps to keep energy up and supports a thriving immune system.

-One of the benefits of beef brisket is that it can feed a lot of people, making it a perfect main course for family get-togethers and holiday celebrations.
+Beef brisket can feed a lot of people, making it a perfect main course for family get-togethers and holidays.
 But if you’re hankering for a tender brisket and you don’t have an army to feed, you’re in luck—leftovers are easy to reheat and very versatile.
 Here are some of our favorite ideas on what to do with your leftovers:

 - Sandwiches.
 Slice the brisket thinly and use it as a filling for a sandwich.
 The best breads for leftover brisket sandwiches are ciabatta or a brioche bun, sturdy breads that can support the heft of brisket.
 Try an open-faced version to cut down on carbs if that aligns with your health goals.
 We love adding a little Dijon mustard for some extra tang.